 The Payment Policy Advisory Board provides expert guidance to ACA staff and ACA members on insurance policy, reimbursement, and related matters, including but not limited to payer policy, resource development, and direct member assistance (on an as needed basis).

 The ACA Public Health Advisory Board advances public health activities that are relevant to chiropractic practice, education and research within the United States.

 The Research Advisory Board ensures that research disseminated by ACA is scientifically valid, relevant to ACA audiences and accurately presented through ACA’s communications’ channels.

 The Committee on Quality Assurance and Accountability (CQAA) educates and promotes chiropractic professional understanding and adoption of all government efforts and programs related to improving the quality of healthcare in America.
 They provide input on a wide range of issues to ensure the chiropractic profession is recognized as an active and valuable partner in the quality movement.

-The Commission on Diversity will help ACA achieve a deeper understanding of diversity issues in chiropractic generally and ACA specifically.
-The commission is charged with generating a strategic road map for ACA's Board of Governors, outlining ways ACA can become more diverse, improve the practice success of our women and minority members, serve diverse populations within the American population better, as well as other diversity issues of which ACA leadership should be aware.
+The Committee on Equity, Diversity and Inclusion will help ACA achieve a deeper understanding of diversity issues in chiropractic generally and ACA specifically.
+The committee is charged with generating a strategic road map for ACA's Board of Governors, outlining ways ACA can become more diverse, improve the practice success of our women and minority members, serve diverse populations within the American population better, as well as other diversity issues of which ACA leadership should be aware.